What to do With Your Term Life Insurance Policy if You Get Divorced

 Quite commonly, divorce agreements state that one spouse, generally the parent paying child support or alimony, must maintain life insurance on themselves to provide some financial stability for their ex if they pass away before they’ve met their financial obligations.
 So if you have a term life policy, you may need to keep it.
 If you don’t have a life insurance policy, you may need to apply for one if there’s a court order requiring you to get one.

-What if you don’t have children and you purchased your term life policy to help your spouse pay off your home mortgage or pay off other debt in the event that you would die?
+What if you don’t have children and you purchased your term life policy to help your spouse pay off your home mortgage or pay off other debt if you were to die?
 You may want to discuss terminating the policy since its original purpose may no longer be a priority for you.

 If you have older children dependent on you financially, another option might be to remove your ex-spouse as a beneficiary and change your children’s designation to primary beneficiaries.

 These are just a few directions things could go.
-Again, your options will vary according to your divorce settlement and/or related court decisions.
+Again, your options will vary according to your divorce settlement and related court decisions.

 Although term life isn’t considered an investment in marital property like whole life insurance with a cash value, it still requires attention when you’re going through a divorce.